Premkumar-30/Exno.6-Prompt-Engg/README.md

 Experiment the persona pattern as a programmer for any specific applications related with your interesting area.
 Generate the outoput using more than one AI tool and based on the code generation analyse and discussing that.

-# Conclusion:

-Integrating multiple AI tools for a task requires a programmatic approach that can manage API interactions, handle different data formats, and process outputs for a unified analysis.
-Python is an excellent choice for this due to its extensive ecosystem of libraries for both AI/ML and API communication.

 # Python Code Implementation